-When do I need to Open .QBW files without QuickBooks?
+When do I need to Open .QBW Files without QuickBooks?

-At several points of time, you may be required to open QuickBooks company files without QB.
+At several points in time, you may be required to open QuickBooks company files without QB.
 For example, you have old QB company files on your storage, but no existing software to open it because you have switched to different accounting software.

 In this case, you can open .QBW files without QuickBooks.
 Other reasons can be errors encountered in your Windows.
 It gives an error message “Windows can’t open this file” when you launch the file and it asks you to choose an application to open a particular file.
 This is the case when you require to open .QBW files without QuickBooks.

-How do you differentiate QBW, QBB, and QBM files in QuickBooks Desktop?
+How do You differentiate QBW, QBB, and QBM Files in QuickBooks Desktop?

 ● A QBW file is a regular working company file.
 It is the most important and useful file.